snowcapcyber/PowerShell-for-Penetration-Testing/README.md

-a securelocated# PowerShell for Penetration Testing
+authentica securelocated# PowerShell for Penetration Testing

 Welcome to the [SnowCap Cyber](https://www.snowcapcyber.com) PowerShell for Penetration TestingGitHub repository.
 The goal of this repository is to provide you with a some notes that you may find useful when conducting a penetration test.
 Penetration begins with the ability to profile and map out a network, the systems and applications, and users associated with it.